On this dayMay 30, 1943

 White Mobs Attack Latino Youth in Los Angeles “Zoot Suit Riots”

-On May 30, 1943, a scuffle between a group of soldiers and a group of zoot suit wearers sparked a series of conflicts that became known as the Zoot Suit Riots.
+On May 30, 1943, in Los Angeles, California, white soldiers targeted Latino youth in a series of violent attacks that became known as the Zoot Suit Riots.

 World War II fueled a 1943 population influx into Los Angeles, California, that coincided with an increase in petty crime.
 White residents blamed Latino youth, who often wore distinctive, colorful garments known as “zoot suits.”
-Many members of the military stationed in Los Angeles were also hostile to wearers of zoot suits, which they view as an affront to wartime rationing policies.
+Many members of the military stationed in Los Angeles were also hostile to wearers of zoot suits, which they viewed as an affront to wartime rationing policies.

-On May 30th, a group of white soldiers got into a scuffle with some Latino youth -- but with racial tensions high, the small conflict that began on May 30th sparked a violent and widespread riot as white sailors and soldiers spread through Los Angeles attacking Latino youth wearing zoot suits, beating them with belt buckles and ropes, and stripping them of their clothes.
+On May 30th, a group of white soldiers got into a scuffle with some Latino youth -- but with racial tensions high, that small conflict sparked a violent and widespread riot.
+White sailors and soldiers spread throughout Los Angeles attacking any Latino youth wearing zoot suits, beating them with belt buckles and ropes, and stripping them of their clothes.
 Law enforcement did not intervene in support of the Latino victims and instead charged them with vagrancy, while Los Angeles newspapers encouraged the violence and portrayed Latino youth as deserving of brutal treatment.